Prince Kollie

-Prince Phineas Kollie (born March 1, 2003) is an American college football linebacker for the Vanderbilt Commodores of the Southeastern Conference (SEC).
-He previously played for the Notre Dame Fighting Irish.
+Prince Phineas Kollie (born March 1, 2003) is an American former college football linebacker for the Notre Dame Fighting Irish and Vanderbilt Commodores.

-High school career
+Early life

 Kollie attended David Crockett High School in Jonesborough, Tennessee.
 Kollie recorded over 100 tackles in his senior season and won the Butkus award.
 He was a four-star recruit coming out of high school and committed to play at the University of Notre Dame on August 7, 2020.

 College career

 Kollie began his Notre Dame career in 2021.